jbpost2/TeachingWithR/exercises/TeachingR_Part_3_Solutions.md

 I’ve chosen to investigate the names of each person in my immediate
 family: Matthew, Sarah, Eden, Jack, and Hazel.
-They’re my favorite people, and also my favorite names\!
+They’re my favorite people, and also my favorite names!
 I’m a bit torn about how I’ll include my son Jack in the analysis.
 His legal name is “Jon” but he is nearly always called “Jack”–the spelling of “Jon” honors our scandinavian heritage on both sides of the family, and the nickname